-If you need to be on the bleeding edge, you can get the code straight from gpsim's SVN repository on gpsim's SourceForge Page , which is of course hosted by SourceForge.
-But BE WARNED, the SVN is development code and may be unstable!
+If you need the latest processors, peripherals and fixes which have not yet been included in the most recent release, you can get the code straight from gpsim's SVN repository on gpsim's SourceForge Page , which is of course hosted by SourceForge.

 When you get the code from SVN this first time, you'll have to go through a couple of extra steps to build it.
 But those steps are really simple.
 In the directory you downloaded gpsim from SVN, enter these commands: